cellularmitosis/leopard.sh/README.txt

 which shipped with Leopard and Tiger doesn't support modern SSL, this step has to be performed on either a modern PC or on your smartphone.

-You'll need to move `leopard.sh` to somewhere in your $PATH.
-This is because some of the package installer scripts need to call `leopard.sh` recursively.

-You can either move it to a system-wide location, like `/usr/local/bin`:

-    $ mv leopard.sh /usr/local/bin/

-or if you know how to edit your `$PATH`, perhaps somewhere like `~/bin`.

 List the available packages:
 ----------------------------